Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

     targetPort: 27017
 ```

-In this manifest, we describe 2 service objects of different types.
+In this manifest, we describe 2 Service objects of different types.
 You should be already familiar with the general object structure, so I'll just go over the `spec` field which defines the desired state of the object.

-The `raddit` service has a NodePort type:
+The `raddit` Service has a NodePort type:

 ```yaml
 spec:
   type: NodePort
 ```

-This type of service makes the service accessible on each Node’s IP at a static port (NodePort).
+This type of Service makes the Service accessible on each Node’s IP at a static port (NodePort).
 We use this type to be able to contact the `raddit` application later from outside the cluster.

 `selector` field is used to identify a set of Pods to which to route requests that the Service receives.
 In this case, Pods that have a label `app=raddit` will become part of this Service.